Krystian Lupa: Life and work

+Lupa is renowned for his specific methods of working with the text and actors in a very organic way also known as "laboratory rehearsals".
+He is known to translate and adapt the texts which he stages, at the same time designing the scenery and directing these productions.
+Occasionally, he appears on stage himself as the narrator.

-During his career he made a lot of notable productions based on texts of Robert Musil, Thomas Bernhard, Fyodor Dostoyevsky, Rainer Maria Rilke, Stanisław Ignacy Witkiewicz or Witold Gombrowicz.
+During his career he made a lot of notable productions based on texts of Robert Musil, Thomas Bernhard, Fyodor Dostoyevsky, Rainer Maria Rilke, Stanisław Ignacy Witkiewicz, Maxim Gorky or Witold Gombrowicz.

 He was awarded with numerous prominent awards which include Witkacy Prize – Critics' Circle Award, Gold Gloria Artis Medal, Order of Polonia Restituta, Ordre des Arts et des Lettres, Europe Theatre Prize and Austrian Decoration for Science and Art.
 In 2014, he received the Nestroy Theatre Prize for the staging of Thomas Bernhard's 1986 novel Woodcutters.
 He also received two nominations to Poland's top literary prize, the Nike Award, in 2002 for Labirynt and in 2004 for Podglądania.

 In 2016, he received the Golden Cross of the Stage Award in Lithuanina for staging Thomas Bernhard's play 'Heldenplatz' (Heroes' Square) in Lithuanian National Drama Theatre.
 In 2017, he became a member of the Polish Academy of Arts and Sciences.
+The same year, he created an adapted stage play, Mo Fei, combining several works by author Shi Tiesheng.
+Mo Fei premiered as the original play in the Tianjin Grand Theatre during the Lin Zhaohua Theatre Invitational Exhibition.

+Controversy

+In June 2023, his play The Emigrants, based on the novel by W.G.
+Sebald, was cancelled by the Comédie de Genève and Festival d'Avignon as the director faced allegations of verbally abusing a number of team members involved in the project.
+The reason behind the cancellation was cited as "differences over the work philosophy".
+Lupa later apologized for his behaviour but at the same time noted the lack of efforts to discuss the matter and reach a compromise.

 Europe Theatre Prize

 In 2009, he was awarded the XIII Europe Theatre Prize, in Wrocław.
 The prize organization stated:The awarding of the 13th Europe Theatre Prize to Krystian Lupa, confirms Poland’s pivotal role on the European theatre scene.
 A pupil of Tadeusz Kantor, and himself a teacher of many artists – among whom we should mention Krzysztof Warlikowski, 10th Europe Prize Theatrical Realities – Krystian Lupa combines an academic training with an inexhaustible creative vein that has always been present in and distinguished his work, and has enabled him in the course of his career to take on and ingeniously adapt for the theatre the works of classic literary authors such as Robert Musil, Feyodor Dostoevsky, Rainer Maria Rilke, Thomas Bernhardt, Anton Cechov, Werner Schwab, Mikhail Bulgakov, Friedrich Nietzsche.